NathanaelA/nativescript-sqlite/README.md

 A NativeScript module providing sqlite actions for Android and iOS.

+## License

+This is released under the MIT License, meaning you are free to include this in any type of program -- However for entities that need a support and/or a commercial license please contact me (nathan@master-technology.com).

 ## Installation

 Run `npm install nativescript-sqlite --save` from inside your project's `app` directory: